 You can still put new money into your ISA for the remainder of the tax year when you stop being a UK resident.
-You can’t contribute new money again until your residential status changes back.
+But you can’t contribute new money again until your residential status changes back.

 - Ditto for withdrawing money from a flexible ISA and replacing it.

 Check with your provider before doing anything, just to be safe.

 You should also tell your ISA provider when you’re no longer a UK resident.
 The UK means England, Wales, Scotland, and Northern Ireland.
 The Channel Islands and the Isle of Man are excluded.

 If you split your time between the UK and other territories you can do a residency test .
 This will determine your status.
 Fun!